Milk (Garbage song): Remixes

 David Christophere, who produced under the name of Rabbit in the Moon, was solicited to remix Garbage by Butch Vig himself, through DJ Jason Bentley, after hearing Christophere's work on Sarah McLachlan's "Fear".
-He remixed Milk, which was his preferred choice, after completing remixes of both "Queer" and "Stupid Girl".
-Christophere produced two versions of "Milk"; one downtempo ("Butchered Vegas mix"), and one in a club style ("Got It mix"), utilizing Mansons breathing vocal track over a house beat inspired by Deep Dish.
+He remixed "Milk", which was his preferred choice, after completing remixes of both "Queer" and "Stupid Girl".
+Christophere produced two versions of "Milk"; one downtempo ("Butchered Vegas mix"), and one in a club style ("Got It mix"), utilizing Manson's breathing vocal track over a house beat inspired by Deep Dish.
 Christophere sampled sounds from various sources, such as Pink Floyd, Kraftwerk, Madonna, Plastikman, Portishead and musical cues from Monty Python and Halloween in his mixes.

 "Milk" was the first major remix project undertaken by Massive Attack in four years.
 One of their mixes, the "D Mix" featured a 22-piece live orchestra.

 In the three weeks before the commercial release of "Milk", Mushroom distributed to HMV stores a three-part 12-inch vinyl set as a "taster release".
 These were limited to 500 copies each and were packaged in a die-cut embossed card sleeve (one leather look, one gravel, one rippled), each with a different Dayglo colour inner jacket to identify which mix it is.
 In May 1997, Mushroom pressed a set of four remix 12-inch vinyl (one each of "Queer" and "Stupid Girl", and two of "Milk") to record stores in plain black card sleeves.
 The first "Milk" 12-inch featured three remixes by Massive Attack and the second featured the two Goldie mixes.

 In 2007, "Milk" was remastered and included on Garbage's greatest hits album Absolute Garbage.
 In 2015, "Milk", the Tricky remix, both Wicked and Siren mixes, and nine club remixes were remastered and released on Garbage (20th Anniversary Super Deluxe Edition).
 The digital bundle also included the previously unreleased "Primal mix" by Massive Attack.